 It was soon understood that the body was none other than the Foreign Minister himself, Jan Masaryk. the same Foreign Minister was not merely a politician.
 He was the son of the founder of the republic, Thomas Masaryk, and a politician beloved by the Czech people.

 The suspicion that the circumstances of his death were very large.
 Jan Masaryk was the only minister in the Czechoslovak government who was not a Communist.
-He was considered an opponent of communism and the methods of assassinations of opponents of the Communist parties in the world were long known.
+His opposition of communism and the methods of assassinations of opponents of the Communist parties were widely known around the world.

 The mystery remains to this day.
 There were never any signs of whether the beloved foreign minister had committed suicide because of his depression from the new regime, or was thrown out of the window to his death by those Communist dissidents whom he did not like so much.